luukvansteenoven2/mushrooms/README.md

-# Project Title: Mushroom Fairy Rings
+# Project Title: An investigation into predator and prey population dynamics

 ## Description